cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ...
 {{< /gsHighlight >}}

+The `cfy plugins` command exposes additional commands like downloading and listing plugins found on the Manager.

+#### Using plugins with in your blueprint

-After uploading the relevant plugin, blueprints can make use of it by having the plugin defined in the blueprint.
+After having either installed the plugin in the CLI or uploaded the plugin to the Manager, blueprints can make use of it by having the plugin defined in the blueprint.

 {{% gsNote title="Note" %}}
 Read more about how to define the plugin in the blueprint [here]({{< relref "blueprints/spec-plugins.md" >}}).